erickerate/Assets-Manager/README.md

 1. **Setting items that meet the filters**: Apply filters to get only matching items.
 Set each item in this collection as visible.
 2. **Making ancestors visible**: For each item that meets the filters, iterate through the collection of ancestors marking them as visible.

-Since access to items and their ancestors is done directly, **the asymptotic complexity of this algorithm approaches O(n)**.
+Since access to items and their ancestors is done directly, **the asymptotic complexity of this algorithm approaches 𝑂(𝑛)**.

 ### Filter processing with Isolates